MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 [motivation]: #motivation

-Snaphotting the state properly will give us the ability to more easily reproduce errors found deeply within integration tests and live testnets.
-By keeping around enough state in memory, we can flush to disk whenever we get an exception and upon reload, instantly hit the error case.
+As stated above, snaphotting parts of our application state will give us a mechanism for more quickly reproducing edge cases and errors as they arive.

 There are several stages.
 Each of which provides a checkpoint that gives us useful features.